Matt Olson Player Props: Braves vs. Phillies

 Matt Olson At The Plate

-- Among the qualifying hitters, he ranks 123rd in batting average, while his on-base percentage ranks 39th and he is 20th in slugging.
+- Among qualified batters, he ranks 124th in batting average, while his on-base percentage ranks 38th and he is 21st in slugging.

-- He has hit a long ball in 13 games this year (26.5%), leaving the park in 6.3% of his trips to the plate.
+- He has homered in 26.0% of his games this season, and 6.2% of his trips to the dish.

-- Olson has driven in a run in 22 games this year (44.9%), including 10 games with more than one RBI (20.4%).
-He has also driven in three or more of his team's runs in four contests.
+- Olson has picked up an RBI in 46.0% of his games this season, with more than one RBI in 20.0% of his games.
+He has also produced three or more runs in four contests.

-- In 30 of 49 games this year, he has scored, and nine of those games included multiple runs.
+- He has scored in 62.0% of his games this season, with two or more runs scored in 18.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.